-The operation of a single branch account is the easiest method to adopt when accounting for branch operations; however, there are a number of other branch accounting methods such as the final accounts or branch accounting stock and debtor system where multiple accounts are opened.
+The operation of a single branch account is the easiest method to adopt when accounting for branch operations; however, there are a number of other branch accounting methods such as the final accounts or branch accounting inventory and accounts receivable system where multiple accounts are opened.

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.